scala/scala3/docs/docs/reference/contextual/extension-methods.md

 and where `T` is the expected type.
 The following two rewritings are tried in order:

  1. The selection is rewritten to `m[Ts](e)`.
- 2. If the first rewriting does not typecheck with expected type `T`, and there is a given `g` in either the current scope or in the context scope of `T` such that `g` defines an extension method named `m`, then selection is expanded to `g.m[Ts](e)`.
+ 2. If the first rewriting does not typecheck with expected type `T`, and there is a given instance `g` in either the current scope or in the context scope of `T`, and `g` defines an extension method named `m`, then selection is expanded to `g.m[Ts](e)`.
     This second rewriting is attempted at the time where the compiler also tries an implicit conversion from `T` to a type containing `m`.
 If there is more than one way of rewriting, an ambiguity error results.